-In a ground-breaking research, Neuroscientists say missing memories of patients of Alzheimer’s diseases are not permanently lost, but only stored at the portion of the brain where they can’t just be easily accessed.
+In a ground-breaking research, Neuroscientists confirm missing memories of patients of Alzheimer’s diseases are not permanently lost, but only stored at the portion of the brain where they can’t just be easily accessed.

-“The important point is, this a proof of concept.
+The important point is, this a proof of concept.
 That is, even if a memory seems to be gone, it is still there.
-It’s a matter of how to retrieve it.”
+It’s a matter of how to retrieve it.

 A technique known as optogenetics was used to stimulate the lost memories of mice, though cannot be used currently on humans; researchers said there is possibility of developing future treatment that could be used at the early stage of Alzheimer’s disease.

 At Tonegawa’s lab, scientists wondered how memories were being lost at the early stage of Alzheimer’s disease, having seen how mice with retrograde amnesia and impaired memory were able to form new memories.

 When let out again to receive a foot shock in a chamber where they all had one, researchers noted that all the mice showed fear at the second time.
 But when placed in the same chamber some days later, only the healthy ones showed fear.

 The Alzheimer’s mice couldn’t recall their experiences when prompted by natural cues, but researchers claim those memories are still there.

-Dheeraj Roy, an MIT graduate student, said:
+Dheeraj Roy, an MIT graduate student, says:

-“Short-term memory seems to be normal, on the order of hours.
-But for long-term memory, these early Alzheimer’s mice seem to be impaired.”
+Short-term memory seems to be normal, on the order of hours.
+But for long-term memory, these early Alzheimer’s mice seem to be impaired.

 To prove that those memories are still there, researchers tagged the engram cells associated with the fearful experience with a light-sensitive protein called channelrhodopsin.

-“If we want to recall a memory, the memory-holding cells have to be reactivated by the correct cue, said Tonegawa, Picower Professor of Biology and Neuroscience, also the senior author of the study.
+If we want to recall a memory, the memory-holding cells have to be reactivated by the correct cue, said Tonegawa, Picower Professor of Biology and Neuroscience, also the senior author of the study.

-“This suggests that it is indeed an access problem to the information, not that they’re unable to learn or store this memory, Roy added.”
+This suggests that it is indeed an access problem to the information, not that they’re unable to learn or store this memory, Roy added.

 Lost memories may just be inaccessible, but can be retrieved.